-Yum Yum Fest 2019 is the sixth annual end of summer celebration organized by the Madison Area Chefs Network and Breese Stevens Field.
-The festival features dishes and drinks from approximately 30 of the most celebrated restaurants in Dane County and beyond.
+Yum Yum Fest 2019 is the sixth annual end of summer celebration organized by the Madison Area Chefs Network and Breese Stevens Field and presented by Heartland Credit Union.
+The festival features dishes and drinks from 26 of the most celebrated restaurants in Dane County and beyond.

 August 18, 2019 from 3pm-7pm.

 $10.50 for an admission ticket in advance, $13.25 day of the event.